 Be neat and courteous

-While interviewing, remember that you are a public employee and represent the NSO, the office that hired you.
+While interviewing, remember that you are a public employee and you represent the NSO, the office that hired you.
 Be considerate of the people you contact.
 Dress appropriately.
 Do not smoke or chew gum while interviewing.

 Keep the information confidential